shopsys/shopsys/docs/model/how-to-work-with-money.md

 - `Money::multiply(int|string $multiplier) : Money`
 - `Money::divide(int|string $divisor, int $scale) : Money`

+!!! note
-*Note: `Money` is immutable, which means that all these methods create a new object and the original is never modified.*
+    `Money` is immutable, which means that all these methods create a new object and the original is never modified.

 For addition and subtraction, the other parameter has to be also a `Money` instance.
 For multiplication and division, the other parameter has to be an integer or a numeric string (as they are able to represent decimal numbers precisely), not a float.